dotnet/EntityFramework.Docs/entity-framework/core/saving/execute-insert-update-delete.md

 ## ExecuteUpdate

-Rather than deleting these Blogs, what if we wanted to change a property to indicate that they should be hidden instead? <xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.ExecuteUpdate%2A> provides a similar way to express a SQL `UPDATE` statement:
+Rather than deleting these Blogs, what if we wanted to change a property to indicate that they should be hidden instead? <xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.ExecuteUpdate*> provides a similar way to express a SQL `UPDATE` statement:

 ```c#
 context.Blogs